bjw010529/bjw010529.github.io/_pages/about.md

 Hello, welcome to my homepage!
 I am currently a PhD candidate in the [Department of Industrial and Systems Engineering (ISyE)](https://cse.umn.edu/isye) at [University of Minnesota Twin Cities](https://twin-cities.umn.edu/).
 Prior to this, I was a Research Assistant II at the [Department of Mathematics](https://hkumath.hku.hk/web/index.php), [The University of Hong Kong](https://www.hku.hk/) and lucky to work with Dr. [Yue Xie](https://yue-xie.github.io/).
 I received my B.S. degree in Mathematics from [Zhejiang University](https://www.zju.edu.cn/english/).

-My current research interests are optimization problems arising in machine learning, operation research, and other applications.
+My current research interests are bilevel optimization, minimax optimization, robust optimization as well as optimization problems arising in machine learning, operation research, and other applications.
 I am also interested in theory of machine learning, quantum computing in general.

 Other parts are under construction right now.
 Sorry for the inconvenience.